-The Company's activities expose it to a variety of financial risks, including market risk, credit risk and liquidity risk.
+The Company's activities expose it to a variety of financial risks, including market risk (including currency risk, fair value interest rate risk and cash flow interest rate risk), credit risk and liquidity risk.
 Refer to note 17 in these financial statements.